lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 For this you will need to use the formula below, where ``H`` is the absolute H magnitude, and ``A`` is the albedo.
 The equation which gives the diameter d in kilometers  is :math:`d = 10^{(3.1236 - 0.5 \times log(A) - 0.2 \times H)}` .
 Note that the query you executed in Step 2.1 already returned a column with the H magnitude, so you won't need to execute a new query for this step.
-For the purpose of this demonstration, we will use the albedo of 0.15, which is a common value in literature (see, e. g., Vilenius et al. 2012, A & A, 541, 94).
+For the purpose of this demonstration, we will use the albedo of 0.15.
+This is a common value in literature (see, e. g., `Vilenius et al. 2012 <https://arxiv.org/pdf/1204.0697.pdf>`._
 We note that the derived diameter depends only weakly on the adopted albedo.
 Adopting albedo of 0.15, the above expression for ``d`` reduces to :math:`d = 10^{(3.536 - (0.2 \times H))}`.